s4005236/wave/docs/DevOps/SOURCES.md

 # Sources

-The following list provides ressources for educational purposes, which can be used to dive deeper into the DevOps topics explained in the documentation.
+The following list provides resources for educational purposes, which can be used to dive deeper into the DevOps topics explained in the documentation.

 In alphabetical order: